wlhlm/fc980c-controller/firmware/keyboards/leopold/fc980c/wlhlm/readme.md

 To be able to flash the controller, it first has to be brought into bootloader mode.
 There are three ways this can be accomplished:

-- Hold the `BOOT0` button at the back of the controller board (also accessible through the case) pressed while plugging the board into USB.
+- Hold the `BOOT0` button at the back of the controller board (also accessible with the case installed) pressed while plugging the board into USB.
 - Hold the `Escape` key while plugging the board into USB (requires QMK to already be flashed onto the controller).
 - Press `Fn+Esc` (requires QMK to already be flashed onto the controller).